balenaltd/handbook/Employees-(time-off).md

 The time off for employees is defined by each country's labour law.
 In short, non-working days for employees are each country's public/bank holidays plus the days that the employee chooses to use as holiday**.
 Of course some time off for medical issues apply but for more info and further clarifications one can look up to his/hers country's labour law.

-A requirement for the time off is a two weeks notice.
 You must request your time off days from your account in the leave management software we're using, Calamari.
 Read this [short Calamari getting started guide](https://docs.google.com/a/resin.io/document/d/1tSKx8T78QFJMOzXrqIKcN7lwEPM41VbBG7B_ILEOkBQ/edit?usp=sharing) to find your way around it.